 (f) is dismissed under Division 3 of Part 5 of the Public Sector Management Act 1994 or, if the worker is not subject to that Division, is dismissed on disciplinary grounds.

-20. Application to become a Gold State Super Member
+20. Application to become Gold State Super Member

 (1) If a worker makes an application to become a Gold State Super Member in accordance with regulation 19, the Board is to accept the application.